GoekeLab/sg-nex-data/docs/SG-NEx_m6Anet_tutorial.md

 <br>

-m6Anet also allows the pooling of replicates.
-It can be done by providing the file path to each replicate's folder containing the json, index and readcount files.
+m6Anet also allows the pooling of replicate samples.
+It can be done by providing the file path to each replicate sample's folder containing the json, index and readcount files.

 Example:
 ```